kimjetwav/TIGR_PURR/docs/source/index.rst

 To learn about how you can run BIDS pipelines on any BIDS dataset go to :ref:`getting_started`

-To go through a quick example that you can run yourself, check out the :ref:`quickstart_tutorial`
+To go through a quick example that you can run yourself, check out the quickstart tutorials.

 .. toctree::
    :maxdepth: 2
    :caption: Contents

    getting_started
-   quickstart_tutorial
+   quickstart_tutorial_kimel
+   quickstart_tutorial_scc
    quick_reference